 Tell us about yourself – your name, company, title, and responsibilities?

-How did you get into the world of business continuity?
+How did you get into the business continuity industry?

 What gets you excited about your career?

-What advice would you like to give to those individuals embarking on their careers in this industry?
+What advice would you give to those embarking on a career in this industry?

 Always remain a student to the profession.
 There is always something new to be learned, and it is a unique opportunity to be in a room with those who know more than you.
 Networking is an integral technique which needs to be exercised on a daily basis.
 In both business continuity and emergency management, there are people who know people who perform certain functions.
 In order to be either an effective public servant or continuity professional, you need to put your name out there and let people know you are an asset who can provide services if needed.
 It is important to consider the functions you perform, wherever that may be, are done to help provide a safeguard to an organization or surrounding communities.